Return to: Section 8. Student Support Services

 Faculty members may have short-term absences when arranged with their program director or designee or associate dean and published to students.

-Faculty members are expected to respond to informational questioning and course-related student e-mails within 48 hours, excepting holidays and weekends.
-Responses to e-mails that require more content analysis may extend beyond 48 hours, although faculty members should communicate to students within 48 hours, excepting holidays and weekends, that they are working on the issue.
+Faculty members are expected to respond to informational questioning and course-related student e-mails within 2 business days, excepting holidays and weekends.
+Responses to e-mails that require more content analysis may extend beyond 2 business days, although faculty members should communicate to students within 2 business days, excepting holidays, that they are working on the issue.

 Faculty Members’ Discussion Participation